PvPClt/project/album_en.md

 **Third Professor**:

-— It would also be advisable to prescribe calming baths of Ukrainian mud, accompanied by recordings of the "Crimea is ours!" chorus.
+— It would also be advisable to prescribe calming baths of Ukrainian mud, accompanied by recordings of the "Crimea is ours!" shouts.

 **First Professor**: